tbuck09/Python-Practice/README.md

-# Tyler-Bootcamp-Homework-Module-3
+# Python-Practice
-DU Data Analytics Bootcamp Homework for Module-3
+This is the repository for the DU Data Analytics Bootcamp Module-2 homework for practice writing and executing simple Python scripts.

 ## Contents